 - 1 Tbs Tomato Paste

-- 2 1/2 C Cooked and Chilled Long Grain Brown Rice* 350g, see note
+- 2 1/2 C (350g) Cooked and Chilled Long Grain Brown Rice* see note for cooking instructions if needed

 Serve With (optional):

 - In a large saute pan, heat the oil until shimmering.
 Add the onions and cook on medium-low for about 8 minutes or until softened.